For daily wit & wisdom, sign up for the Almanac newsletter.

 Coleus and impatiens also take 8–10 weeks but are a little more tender and need to be transplanted a week or two after the last frost date.

-When to Plant Spring and Summer Bulbs
+When to Plant Flower Bulbs: Spring vs. Summer Bloomers

 Planting bulbs is another lovely way to add seasonal pops of color to your garden.
 We divide bulbs into two main categories: spring-flowering bulbs and summer-flowering bulbs.